ZekeRedgrave/PyDoujin-Downloader/README.md

 - Follow the Menu
 - To Paste the URL, Click Right Click and Press "Paste" then Enter
 - Type "help" for Info
+- If you want to get your Manga or Doujin, Go Download Folder is inside of Main Dir

 # How to use this?
 (Developer Only)